AckerlyXu/heima/articles/active-directory/active-directory-users-profile-azure-portal.md

-<properties
+---
-	pageTitle="Add or change profile information for a user in Azure Active Directory preview | Azure" description="Explains how to add the user profile, including profile picture, in Azure Active Directory" services="active-directory"
+title: Add or change profile information for a user in Azure Active Directory preview | Azure
-	documentationCenter=""
-	authors="curtand"
-	manager="femila"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="09/12/2016"
-	ms.author="curtand"
-   	wacn.date=""/>
+description: Explains how to add the user profile, including profile picture, in Azure Active Directory
+services: active-directory
+documentationCenter: ''
+authors: curtand
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/12/2016
+ms.author: curtand
+wacn.date: ''
+---

 # Add or change profile information for a user in Azure Active Directory preview

 This article explains how to add user profile information, such as a profile picture or phone and email authentication information, in Azure Active Directory (Azure AD) preview.
-[What's in the preview?](/documentation/articles/active-directory-preview-explainer/) For information about adding new users in your organization, see [Add new users to Azure Active Directory](/documentation/articles/active-directory-users-create-azure-portal/).
+[What's in the preview?](./active-directory-preview-explainer.md) For information about adding new users in your organization, see [Add new users to Azure Active Directory](./active-directory-users-create-azure-portal.md).

 ## How to change profile information